gr3m0c/gr3m0c.github.io/_posts/2021-07-25-armageddon.md

 ---
 [![info_card](/img/armageddon/info_card.png)](/img/armageddon/info_card.png)

-Armageddon is an easy rated machin one HackTheBox created by [bertolis](https://www.hackthebox.eu/home/users/profile/27897).
+Armageddon is an easy rated machine on HackTheBox created by [bertolis](https://www.hackthebox.eu/home/users/profile/27897).
 For the user part we will abuse CVE-2018-7600 aka Drupalgeddon2.
 After gaining a foothold we will find the database credentials from drupal's `settings.php` file.
 Cracking the hash in the database we can ssh in as the user brucetherealadmin.
-Bruce is allowed to install any snap package with root permission, which gives us an easy root modifying the `dirty_socks` exploit.
+Bruce is allowed to install any snap package with root permissions, which gives us an easy root modifying the `dirty_socks` exploit.

 # User
 ## Nmap